e280/scute/README.md

     each command gets its own pane that you can flip between

     for example,
-      $ octo "npx tsc -w" "npx scute -w"
+      $ octo "npx scute -vw" "npx tsc -w"

     here, you will get two panes,
-    - press 1 to see the tsc output
+    - press 1 to see the scute output
-    - press 2 to see the scute output
+    - press 2 to see the tsc output
     - press [ or h or j to shimmy left
     - press ] or l or k to shimmy right
 ```